Regex Explainer

 Tips & Best Practices

-• Character classes [...] match one character from set
+• Character classes [...] match exactly one character from the set, not the entire set as a string

-• Use non-capturing groups (?:) when you don't need the content
+• Use non-capturing groups (?:...) when you need grouping logic but do not need the matched content

 Frequently Asked Questions